-I should be sorry to be construed as saying that republican institutions, or what may more properly be called democratic institutions, have been broken down in the States of America.
-I am far from thinking that they have broken down.
-Taking them and their work as a whole, I think that they have shown and still show vitality of the best order.
-But the written Constitution of the United States and of the several States, as bearing upon each other, are not equal to the requirements made upon them.
+bearing upon each other, are not equal to the requirements made upon them.
 That, I think, is the conclusion to which a spectator should come.
 It is in that doctrine of finality that our friends have broken down-a doctrine not expressed in their constitutions, and indeed expressly denied in the Constitution of the United States, which provides the mode in which amendments shall be made-but appearing plainly enough in every word of self-gratulation which comes from them.
 Political finality has ever proved a delusion-as has the idea of finality in all human institutions.
 I do not doubt but that the republican form of government will remain and make progress in North America, but such prolonged existence and progress must be based on an acknowledgment of the necessity for change, and must much depend on the facilities for change which shall be afforded.

-I have described the condition of Baltimore as it was early in May, 1861.
+I have described the condition of Baltimore as it was early in May, should pass through Baltimore, or by an awkward round through Anwas now a military depot in the hands of the Northern army, and Genunder their thumbs, are inclined to think that God's providence has speup my enthusiasm to a pitch which would have been suitable to the gen-1861.
 I reached that city just seven months later, and its condition was considerably altered.
-There was no question then whether troops should pass through Baltimore, or by an awkward round through Annapolis, or not pass at all through Maryland.
-General Dix, who had succeeded General Banks, was holding the city in his grip, and martial law prevailed.
+There was no question then whether troops napolis, or not pass at all through Maryland.
+General Dix, who had succeeded General Banks, was holding the city in his grip, and martial aw prevailed.
 In such times as those, it was bootless to inquire as to that promise that no troops should pass southward through Baltimore.
 What have such assurances ever been worth in such days?
-Baltimore was now a military depot in the hands of the Northern army, and General Dix was not a man to stand any trifling.
+Baltimore eral Dix was not a man to stand any trifling.
 He did me the honor to take me to the top of Federal Hill, a suburb of the city, on which he had raised great earthworks and planted mighty cannons, and built tents and barracks for his soldiery, and to show me how instantaneously he could destroy the town from his exalted position.
 "This hill was made for the very purpose," said General Dix; and no doubt he thought so.
-Generals, when they have fine positions and big guns and prostrate people lying under their thumbs, are inclined to think that God's providence has specially ordained them and their points of vantage.
+Generals, when they have fine positions and big guns and prostrate people lying cially ordained them and their points of vantage.
 It is a good thing in the mind of a general so circumstanced that 200,000 men should be made subject to a dozen big guns.
-I confess that to me, having had no military education, the matter appeared in a different light, and I could not work up my enthusiasm to a pitch which would have been suitable to the general's courtesy.
-That hill, on which many of the poor of Baltimore had lived, was desecrated in my eves by those columbiads.
+I confess that to me, having had no military education, the matter appeared in a different light, and I could not work eral's courtesy.
+That hill, on which many of the poor of Baltimore had lived, was desecrated in my eyes by those columbiads.
 The neat earthworks were ugly, as looked upon by me; and though I regarded General